 Pick between the two options for an incredible day.
 At the end, you can go see a show.

-This is your map for your London itinerary for today (option 1).
+This is your map for your London itinerary for today, if you decide to go for option 1.
 Take the metro to commute from the British Museum to Borough Market.

 OPTION 1